sudsk/spark/README.md

-# Standalone Spark cluster install on VMs (EC2, GCP, etc)
+# Standalone Spark cluster install on VMs (GCP, etc)

 This document shows how to setup a simple standalone spark cluster using two nodes - master and a worker (slave).
 This can be repeated for any number of workers as desired.
 In future will look at scripting this.